-By correcting for differences in growth rates using our approach, we found that the direction of trends in the empirical data changed.
+We found that the direction of trends in the empirical data changed when growth rate was accounted for.
 This means, that there are other factors changing systematically along the growth-rate axis.
 Indeed, studies of the fast-growers (e.g. microbes and phytoplankton) and slow-growers (e.g. macrophytes and grasses) differ in many aspects other than growth rate (supplement, Figure S 4).
 For example, they differ in the studied habitat (coastal hard substrate vs. lentic), main disturbance type (removal vs. deposition/toxicity), response variable (cover vs. abundance/biomass), and experimental set-up (open vs. closed to dispersal).
-These differences underlie variation in the corrected stability estimates.
+These differences underlie variation in the intrinsic stability estimates.

-After correcting for growth rate, the greater levels of resistance we observed for groups with higher growth rates may be because the main types of disturbances change from experimental removal (for longer-lived macrophytes and grasses) to deposition or toxicity (for shorter-lived microbes and phytoplankton).
+After accounting for growth rate, the greater levels of resistance we observed for groups with higher growth rates may be because the main types of disturbances change from experimental removal (for longer-lived macrophytes and grasses) to deposition or toxicity (for shorter-lived microbes and phytoplankton).
 Negative effects of experimental removal are unavoidable for the organisms, whereas deposition and toxicity can be buffered by physiological defense mechanisms, leading to higher resistance.
-The greater corrected resilience and recovery in studies of macrophytes and grasses, could be explained by i) the negative effects of experimental removal cease faster, while deposition/toxicity have longer-lasting effects; ii) studies of macrophytes and grasses were mainly field studies where the set-up was open for dispersal, thus connectivity was likely higher, enhancing resilience and recovery, whereas microbes and phytoplankton were often studied in closed microcosms.
+The greater intrinsic resilience and recovery in studies of macrophytes and grasses, could be explained by i) the negative effects of experimental removal cease faster, while deposition/toxicity have longer-lasting effects; ii) studies of macrophytes and grasses were mainly field studies where the set-up was open for dispersal, thus connectivity was likely higher, enhancing resilience and recovery, whereas microbes and phytoplankton were often studied in closed microcosms.

+Additional points to consider in discussion:

+Scaling from populations to community level

+Relevance for current marine reseach: lots of interest in how deep-sea mining affects the communities, imprints of mining can be still seen after decades (low temperatures of 4°C and little nutrients) – but does that mean that these communities are instable?
+Or are they just on another time scale than the one we are used to?

 Conclusions